Istiaq66/Istiaq66/README.md

 # Hi there, I'm Istiaq Ahmed 👋
 ## I'm a Software Developer | Problem Solver | RND Enthusiast!

-- 🥅 2023 Goals: Learn DSA, Learn MVVM and Kotlin, solve problems on Leetcode and get job a in the Software Industry
+- 🥅 2023 Goals: Learn DSA, Learn Flutter and Dart,Learn a backend framework solve problems on Leetcode and get job a in the Software Industry

 -  📫 How to reach me: ahmedboby66@gmail.com.
 - ⚡ Fun fact: I love to play video games / football
+- 🏢 I'm currently Studying at IIUC
-- 😻 Check out the website I created: [Library66](https://library66.tech)
+- 😻 Check out the website I created: [Momentous-Click](https://momentous-click.elementfx.com)

 ---